tilt-dev/tilt/docs/upgrade_skaffold.md

 * If you're new to Tilt try stepping through [a Simple Tiltfile](first_config.html) first.

 ## Differences between Skaffold and Tilt
-* Skaffold streams the logs for services it started.
-Tilt provides a UI right in your console to view all of your running services and other relevant errors in addition to the log view that Skaffold provides.
+* Skaffold streams the logs for all services it started.
+We found one combined stream of all services difficult to use &andunderstand for anything beyond the most simple apps.
+Tilt instead provides a UI right in your console to view all of your running services and other relevant errors in addition to the log view that Skaffold provides.
 * Skaffold is configured with a static YAML config.
 Tilt is configured with a `Tiltfile`, written in a small subset of Python called [Starlark](https://github.com/bazelbuild/starlark#tour>).

 ## Migrate from Skaffold to Tilt